About Wildbanks Conservation

 Chris used to work on his uncle’s organic beef farm and is adept at working in the natural environment whether its driving a tractor or clearing scrub from a bog.
 Since graduating in 2011 from Aberystwyth University, Chris has pursued a career in conservation where he developed a particular interest in bats.
 Culminating in obtaining a Masters in the effects of habitat management on bats and attaining his bat licence.

-Chris is adept at a wide range of survey techniques (bats, GCN, Phase 1, otter, water vole, badger) and holds a Natural England GCN License and Bat License class 2, however, Chris’ happiest days are when he is digging and landscaping GCN ponds from an 8 tonne excavator.
+Chris is adept at a wide range of survey techniques (bats, GCN, Phase 1, otter, water vole, badger) and holds a Natural England GCN License and Bat License class 2.

 Chris is currently in the process of designing and making his own board games and uses the team as his guinea pigs to test out his games whenever we stay overnight on projects.